 No one will be happy receiving a gift like this, even if you have good intentions in the beginning.
 It might sound like an inspiring gift, but it isn’t.
 And it will definitely make you look like you are trying to present yourself as of higher status than your gift recipient.
 Consider before sending these types of gifts.

 The Number 1 Unwanted Gift: X-Rated, Adult Gifts

 Adult items or anything sexual in nature is definitely considered the worst gifts to send to anyone, let alone an employee or a client.
 Even if you are maintaining a close relationship, a business relationship should always imply professionalism.
 No business partners wants to receive these types of gifts, it is not only unprofessional, but also extremely offensive.

 Sending these types of gifts as a joke to a very close friend is a different story, but this SHOULD NEVER BE CONSIDER for corporate gifting situations.
 Otherwise, you will just be ruining your reputation and destroying the relationship that you’ve worked so hard to build.

 It’s important to show your employees that you care about them by giving them something they would like.
 After all, a gift is supposed to represent the relationship between the giver and the receiver.

-Remember, whether it's a holiday or summer party, show your appreciation by sending gifts to employees and team members.
-Don't be afraid to ask employees what they may need or want based on their personal interests.
+Remember, whether it's a holiday or summer party, when you wish to show your appreciation by sending gifts to employees or clients, you must know what gifts might be offensive to send.
+Don't be afraid to ask them what they may need or want based on their personal interests.
 You might just find something they love and would like to use on a daily basis.